Streaming Service

 What are your financial objectives?

-Our financial goal is to accelerate revenue growth, steadily expand operating margin and deliver growing positive free cash flow.
+Our financial goals are to sustain healthy revenue growth, expand our operating margin and grow free cash flow.

 back to top